-An Aberdeen social worker who was found in possession of child pornography following a police sting has been struck off.
+An Aberdeen social care worker who was found in possession of child pornography following a police sting has been struck off.

 Darren Watt admitted to several sex offences in court earlier this year, including possession and distribution of indecent images of children classed as category A – the most serious.